 You can even start by selling the items you have at home and no longer want.
 For reselling, you can either create your own online store or sell items on sites like eBay.

+Leaning more into freelancing work, photography is a skill that’s not going to be replaced.
+As long as there is content, there will be a demand for various pictures creators will need to get people to click.
 If you love taking photos, you can quickly turn this hobby into a source of income.
 Here are some ways photographers can earn money online:

 - Teach photography.
 Share valuable tips and techniques that aspiring photographers would love to hear about.

 - Sell your photos on stock websites.
 ShutterStock, iStock, and BigStock are the most famous photo databases.
 The quantity paid for each download is generally low, so you should bet on quantity and upload new batches of photos regularly.
 The key to getting noticed on stock websites is adding many relevant keywords that people would search for.

 - Sell your photographs on your own website.
 That’ll be tougher unless you have a growing audience, but it is possible if you feel your pictures should be worth more.

 - Offer your photography and photo editing skills on freelancer platforms (see the following section about Finding online work on freelancer platforms)

 8. Website Tester

 Many websites lose money due to a poor user interface, lousy navigation, unclear copy or bad design.
 Therefore, companies search for people to test and review their site before launching it.